Orion 10022 StarMax Maksutov-Cassegrain Telescope

 You love looking up at the night sky and seeing the stars or pointing out the bright moon.

-But imagine if you could get to see planets like Mars and Mercury?
+But imagine if you could get to see planets like Mars?

 It’s exciting to be able to use a telescope to see the planets – it’s like someone has pulled the curtain of the sky open and given you VIP access to what’s going on behind it.